 Citizens of developed countries consume an average of 16 tons (ranging up to 40 or more tons) of those four key resources per capita.
 By comparison, the average person in India today consumes four tons per year.
 With the growth of both population and prosperity, especially in developing countries, the prospect of much higher resource consumption levels is "far beyond what is likely sustainable" if realized at all given finite world resources, warns the report by UNEP's International Resource Panel.

+In The World After Abundance.
 Over the past month or so the essays on this blog have veered away from the details of appropriate tech into a discussion of some of the reasons why this kind of tech is, in fact, appropriate as a response to the predicament of industrial society.
 That was a necessary diversion, since a great many of the narratives that cluster around that crisis just now tend to evade the necessity of change on the level of individual lifestyles.

 He spent extensive time in the Middle East and Africa and is a graduate of the U.S. Army War College.
 On the 19th of February 2012, the New York Times had an interesting article pointing out the logistical and tactical problems the Israeli Air Force would encounter if it were to try to interdict the development of Iran’s nuclear weapons program.
 The conclusion reached by the author was that the problems involved precluded Israel from making an attempt at derailing the Iranian nuclear program through conventional military means.
+Optimism and Pessimism.
 Since the current recession began, I have been touting the importance of entrepreneurs in getting the economy back on its feet.

 One of the characteristics possessed by most entrepreneurs -- one that makes them well-suited to doing business in bad times (or good) -- is optimism.
 Having an optimistic boss is one thing, but an article in BusinessWeek claims that businesses with optimistic employees have an even larger competitive edge ["Is Optimism a Competitive Advantage," by Michelle Conlin, 24 August 2009 print issue].
 Contesting Abundance: Shared for the Common Good or Monopolized for Private Profit?
 It is hardly news by now that digital technologies have made available an abundance of information and knowledge on the Internet and the Web.

 New technologies have created a global digital infrastructure, which, in turn, has become the basis for a new information economy, whose most obvious feature is the abundance of free or low-cost information and knowledge.
 With few exceptions, I have usually found a needed piece of information, skill or knowhow -- if it is public knowledge -- on Wikipedia, YouTube, a blog, a Web site, or a mailing list somewhere.
 The Internet search results below illustrate the extent of the abundance (search done on Feb.
 28, 2011; Oct.
 2010 hits are in parentheses).
 The first few hundred hits are usually more than enough for most purposes.